SWRMLabs/desktop-docs/README.md

 **Improvements / Features**

-1. Display banner continuously in Hive app until the user's port is forwarded.
+1. Display DNS banner continuously in Hive app until the user's restart node.
 2. Notification system integrated.
 User can see all the notifications in header.
 3. Important notifications will display in OS.
 4. On start of application user will be redirected to settings page.